woct0rdho/SageAttention/README.md

 * The wheels are built using the [workflow](https://github.com/woct0rdho/SageAttention/blob/main/.github/workflows/build-sageattn.yml)
     * It's tricky to specify both torch (with index URL at download.pytorch.org ) and pybind11 (not in that index URL) in an isolated build environment.
 The easiest way I could think of is to use [simpleindex](https://github.com/uranusjr/simpleindex)
 * CUDA kernels for sm80/89/90 are bundled in the wheels, and also sm120 for CUDA >= 12.8
-* For RTX 20xx, SageAttention 2 runs Triton kernels, which are the same as SageAttention 1.
-If you want to help improve the CUDA kernels for RTX 20xx, you may see https://github.com/Ph0rk0z/SageAttention2/tree/updates
+* For Turing GPUs (GTX 16xx, RTX 20xx, V100), SageAttention 2 runs Triton kernels, which are the same as SageAttention 1.
+If you want to help improve the CUDA kernels for Turing, you may see https://github.com/Ph0rk0z/SageAttention2/tree/updates
 * The wheels do not use CXX11 ABI
 * We cannot publish the wheels to PyPI, because PyPI does not support multiple PyTorch/CUDA variants for the same version of SageAttention.
-Some people are working on this, see https://astral.sh/blog/introducing-pyx and https://wheelnext.dev/proposals/pepxxx_wheel_variant_support/
+Some people are working on this, see https://astral.sh/blog/introducing-pyx and https://wheelnext.dev/proposals/pep817_wheel_variant_support/